ThomasVandermeersch/KorreKthor/README.md

 > Note: if an error occurred try `export NODE_ENV=development` before running the migation(s)

 ### How to use the app
-First, open your favorit browser and enter this url : http://localhost:8000/.
+First, open your favorite browser and enter this url : http://localhost:9898/.

 Then, upload you student list and click **Submit file**.
 > Note : this list must follow the [Student list format section](#student-list-format)